Employee Performance Evaluations

 The university believes that a fair performance evaluation system is one of the keys to a successful performance-based compensation system.
 The performance evaluation tool and process must be trusted by the employee and supervisor, effectively and consistently used, and should incorporate individual goals.
 The university’s Appraisal and Development Plan (ADP) process is designed to support the growth and development of employees within the organization and to recognize employees for their overall performance and contribution to the organization.
 The evaluation of employee performance is intended to be a continuous process of communication between employees and supervisors and to serve several purposes, including the following:

-- clarify performance standards as they relate to the current job description
+- Establish performance standards as they relate to the current job description and in support of the university’s goals and mission.

 It is the cost center administrator’s responsibility to ensure performance evaluations are completed accurately and in a timely manner for his/her unit.